tiwaomotosho/AIML-University-of-Texas-Austin-/Computer Vision/README.md

 We are provided with a datasetof images of plant seedlings at various stages of grown.
 Each image has a filename that is its unique id.
 The dataset comprises 12 plant species.
 The goal of the project is to create a classifier capable of determining a plant's species from a photo

 ### Data Dictionary
-The dataset can be download from Olympus.
+The dataset can be download from [Google Drive](https://drive.google.com/drive/folders/17h_FCrpOVaJFUbRwcxWa1QtWC-Z2pJcp?usp=sharing).

 The data file names are: